 This post contains affiliate links, which help us keep making great projects and printables like this!
 Learn more and read our full disclosure policy here.

 Be sure to check out out entire library of free printables here, too.

 Our artist did an amazing job on these abstract landscape watercolors, including applying gold leaf to add extra dimension!
 The hardest part is deciding if you want to display them all together or change them out each season.
 These prints are sized to fit a 12×16 frame, such as the FISKBO frame that we picked up for a couple bucks at IKEA (and transformed into a thick wood frame in the tutorial below) and they’ll also scale nicely to an 8×10 frame if you prefer the smaller size.

-We printed the smaller prints on our new crafting printer, the Canon TS9521c, and the larger prints on the large-format Canon iP8720 using 13×19 matte photo paper (like we used for the birthday posters, feather printables, and our holiday watercolor set, too) — the print quality is amazing and being able to print our own beautiful art at home is so convenient!
+We printed the smaller prints on our new crafting printer from our sponsors at Canon, the Canon TS9521c, and the larger prints on the large-format Canon iP8720 using 13×19 matte photo paper (like we used for the birthday posters, feather printables, and our holiday watercolor set, too) — the print quality is amazing and being able to print our own beautiful art at home is so convenient!

 DIY Farmhouse IKEA Hack Wood Picture Frame